 10 savings bank account from the top Indian banks for freelancers based on the factors an Indian freelancer must consider before opening a saving account.

 The best way to manage finances for a freelancer is to have a different bank account for the freelancing income or freelancing business.
 I prefer it that way because it helps me track my business and personal expenses, and help me budget my finances well.
-I even use different credit cards for different kind of expenses to manage my finances.
+I even use different credit cards for different kinds of expenses to manage my finances.

-So even if you have a savings bank account, it is better to open up a new savings account for freelancing aspect of your business.
+So even if you have a savings bank account, it is better to open up a new savings account for the freelancing aspect of your business.
 You can do freelancing related income as well as expenses from the same account.

 6 Types of Savings Account offered by major Indian Banks:

 - General Savings Account

 The next step is to decide which bank savings account is ideal for you.
 There are certain factors that I have listed below in order to help you make an informed decision about opening a new savings account.

 This is an important factor to inspect closely upon selecting a bank.

 First-hand charges that bank applies are on cash withdrawal, extra checkbook, ATM card charges, debit or credit card annual fees, mobile notifications, other bank ATM withdrawal charges, and so on.